intersystems-ru/RESTFormsUI-react/README.md

 This project is implementation of RESTForms UI built with React.
 It also uses [Antd](https://ant.design/) as main UI library.

-The License will be added as soon as project migrated to React 16 and Antd 3+.
+In future project will migrate to React 16 and Antd 3+.

 **To build this project you need Node 6+ installed.
 Or you can grab latest stable version from Releases tab.**